 Food & beverage is also important!

 There is no point in stressing the importance of carrying a plentiful supply of food and beverages.
 The question you’re probably asking yourself is where to refill your supply?
-Well, after you start your hike in the valley, options will be limited.
-We recommend to bring your own sandwiches, snacks and plenty of water.
-Hut are mostly a few hours walk away, so don’t always rely on them.
-Anyway, you can always get a meal or a snack in mountain huts (when they’re open) – (for prices, click here).
+You have to bear in mind that after you start your hike, options will be limited.
+We recommend bringing your own snacks and plenty of water.
+Huts are usually a few hours of hiking apart, please consider this while preparing your itinerary.
+However, when mountain huts are open, they can always provide you with a meal or at least a snack.
+For prices, click here.

 Can you drink water from springs/streams?